maybenotime/CSS/README.md

 You can see more details in our paper.

 ## Files
+- test.json: CSS dataset
+- additional_dataset_for_few-shot_setting.json: only one reference for each original sentence, for validation or few-shot setting.
 - LLMs_result: LLMs inference code and simplification result.
 - NMT_to_SS: build pseudo-Chinese-SS data, which describe in section 4.1.
 - baseline_code: train code and predict code.
-- dataset_statistics: feature analysis code
+- dataset_statistics: feature analysis code.
--
+- count.out & stopwords.txt: support materials for dataset_statistics/feature_extraction.py.
 ## Load from Huggingface